BroadbandForum/obbaa/docs/architecture/device_adapter/index.md

 ## Vendor Device Adapter Interface<a name="VDAInterface"></a>

-The following the interface for that each instance of a VDA implements to work in the Adapter Framework.
+The following interface is implemented by instances of a VDA in order to work within the Adapter Framework.

 ```
 public interface DeviceInterface {
    /**
      * Veto changes if needed based on adapter specific rules.
-     *
      * @param device    Device for which the request is dedicated
      * @param request   request which needs to validated based on rules
+     * @param oldDataStore the PMA data-store for the device as before the edit-config
-     * @param dataStore the existing device datastore
+     * @param updatedDataStore the current PMA data-store for the device
      */
-    void veto(Device device, EditConfigRequest request, Document dataStore)
+    void veto(Device device, EditConfigRequest request, Document oldDataStore, Document updatedDataStore)
             throws SubSystemValidationException;

    /**
      * Send an edit-config request for a device at the SBI side.